BryanEngler/liferay-portal/modules/apps/portal-search/portal-search-page-search/README.md

 21. Go to Control Panel > Configuration > Search.
 Click on the `Crawl` button.
 It will take about 30 seconds to crawl the site.
 The tomcat logs will let you know when crawling is complete.

-22. Once crawling is complete, click the `Ingest` button.
-Ingestion should complete almost instantly.

-23. Go back to the home page and use the Search Bar portlet to search for any of the words entered in the page's SEO section and/or words contained in the web content article/blog
+22. Go back to the home page and use the Search Bar portlet to search for any of the words entered in the page's SEO section and/or words contained in the web content article/blog